SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 Because this is an explosion (a one time thing) we do not loop it the same as the Trooper and Condor, so we do not set the Loop parameter.

-Lastly we put this all together and add it the main Condor instance.&nbsp; We have just one because like the background, every time we launch a new Condor, we are just going to clone the original and set him off going at the poor defenceless Trooper.
+Lastly we put this all together and add it the main Condor instance.
+We have just one because like the background, every time we launch a new Condor, we are just going to clone the original and set him off going at the poor defenceless Trooper.

 Main Condor instance at start of game class: